What factors affect energy availability?

 Political factors

-Conflicts have occurred as the result of energy insecurity, for example, in the Middle East.
-Flows of energy can be interrupted as the result of disputes.
-An example of this is Libya where oil exports reduced due to conflict.
+Conflicts have occurred due to energy insecurity, for example, in the Middle East.
+Flows of energy can be interrupted as a result of disputes.
+An example is Libya, where oil exports have been reduced due to conflict.

 To maintain energy supply, HICs actively maintain good relationships with foreign countries.